 After providing a thoughtful response, you can politely ask your customer to delete or revise the review.

-Here is an example of a message that can be used to ask a customer to remove or edit their review.
+Here is an example of a message that can be used to ask a customer to remove or edit their review of your business.

 Thank you for helping us to improve our customer experience.
 We regret that your initial experience with us turned out to be a negative one.
 Based on your feedback, we have taken steps to make sure that this issue will not happen again for you or any other customer.
 If there are any additional issues you would like to see resolved, let us know and we will work to quickly resolve them.